 Baked Cauliflower Wings with homemade buffalo sauce are simple, mildly spicy, and totally delicious!
-These are bite-size cauliflower florets baked until crunchy, then tossed with a homemade buffalo sauce and broiled for a few minutes longer until the sauce caramelizes.
-So GOOD!
-Maybe, no one will miss the chicken wings with this recipe.
+These are bite-size cauliflower florets baked until crunchy, then tossed with a homemade buffalo sauce and broiled until the sauce caramelizes.
+These are So GOOD, no one will miss the “chicken” with this recipe.

 Recently, my daughter and I went to lunch downtown Charleston, and these cauliflower wings were on their menu.
 More and more restaurants are adapting their menus adding a few vegan dishes to them.

 So, when I saw these cauliflower wings on the menu I was curious to make them as an appetizer.

 And since my kids love to order their favorite bar food, buffalo chicken wings, why not try to make them something that is better and even healthier?

 Serve alone or with your favorite dipping sauce and you will have a fun appetizer for your guests on game night! 😉